コンテンツにスキップ

-"Allbeaches" is an environmental initiative that connects the world and is possible only in Japan
+"Allbeaches" is an environmental initiative that connects the world and can only be done in Japan

 Hello, my name is Fumika Mabuchi.